IKIM-Essen/WIN-KID/README.md

 - Use different species
 - Differentiate between oral and non oral?
 - What shall happen with EUCAST values that are doublets (e.g.: due extra information)
-- currently NaN in phenotype data switched to S -> find better solution
+- long term solution for phenotype data NaNs (currently -> S)
+- long term solution for genotype data NaNs (currently -> 0)